impress-org/givewp-website-licensing-server/readme.md

 Master: [![CircleCI](https://circleci.com/gh/impress-org/givewp-website-licensing-server/tree/master.svg?style=svg)](https://circleci.com/gh/impress-org/givewp-website-licensing-server/tree/master)

 ## Description
-Main responsibility of this app to reduce license verification loads from GiveWP.
-Sometime we faces `503` error on this site because of large number of request on `edd-sl-api` endpoint.
+The main responsibility of this app to is to reduce license verification loads from GiveWP.
+Sometimes we face 503 errors on this site because of large number of request to the edd-sl-api license endpoint.
 `edd-sl-api` uses for following jobs:
 - License validation
 - License activation
-- License Deactivation
+- License deactivation
 - Subscription validation
 - Get add-on information

-Note: This app will act as proxy which will handle license validation on behalf of GiveWP.
-Pagely setup a custom redirection rule which we redirect all request on `https://givewp.com/edd-sl-api` to `https://licensing.givewp.com/ edd-al-api` except if request will come from `https://licensing.givewp.com/edd-al-api`
+Note: Note: This app will act as a proxy which will handle license validation on behalf of GiveWP.
+Pagely setup a custom redirection rule which will redirect all request on https://givewp.com/edd-sl-api to `https://licensing.givewp.com/` except if request will come from `https://licensing.givewp.com/edd-al-api`

 live site url: https://licensing.givewp.com/
 <br>staging site url: https://staging.licensing.givewp.com/